 You haven’t travelled to Samoa while being in New Zealand?
 Don’t miss the opportunity!
-This South Pacific group of 10 islands is just under a 4-hour flight from Auckland, giving you the perfect excuse to take a quick trip to paradise (remember that a New Zealand working holiday visa is usually multi-entry) or your next backpacking destination in the South Pacific.
+This South Pacific group of 10 islands is just under a 4-hour relatively cheap flight from Auckland, giving you the perfect excuse to take a quick trip to paradise (remember that a New Zealand working holiday visa is usually multi-entry) or your next backpacking destination in the South Pacific.

 So why go to Samoa?
-Not only does the country offer your usual beach-bum paradise island activities, but the islands are rugged with volcanic landscape.
-With that, there’s endless natural wonders and land formations to discover, from 100-metre waterfalls to blowholes that shoot coconuts 30 metres into the air!
+Not only does the country offer your usual beach-bum paradise island activities, but the islands are rugged with the volcanic landscape.
+With that, there are endless natural wonders and land formations to discover, from 100-metre waterfalls to blowholes that shoot coconuts 30 metres into the air!
 If you love swimming, then Samoa has some insanely beautiful swimming holes with clear waters and natural rock slides.

 For those who have limited time in Samoa, you’re likely to spend your time on Upolu, where the airport is located.
 However, if you simply can’t leave this wild and naturally stunning corner of the earth, then include Savai’i in your itinerary too by taking the ferry from Mulifanua Wharf in Western Upolu.
 By the way, did you check out our guides to Fiji, the Cook Islands, Vanuatu and New Caledonia?